Documentary paints bleak picture of Pacific Islands rugby

 Leo argues rugby is not only a way of life but a lifeline in the Pacific.
 Players aspire to become professional and to play overseas because their earnings support families, communities, and sometimes entire villages.

 “Oceans Apart” argues the financial pressures on Pacific players and the limitation of choice about where they play makes them ripe for exploitation.
-Leo charges World Rugby with turning a blind eye to that exploitation and of denying the Pacific a voice in the governance of the game which is dominated by the 10 tier one nations.
+Leo says World Rugby has turned a blind eye to that exploitation and of denying the Pacific a voice in the governance of the game which is dominated by the 10 tier-1 nations.

 The elite nations — Argentina, Australia, England, France, Ireland, Italy, New Zealand, Scotland, South Africa and Wales — each have three votes on the World Rugby governing council while Fiji and Samoa have one each and Tonga doesn’t have a vote.